-Last week I read a LinkedIn post that started with "In today's rapidly evolving digital landscape, leveraging AI-powered solutions is paramount for brands seeking to amplify their social media presence."
-I stopped reading.
+You know the kind of LinkedIn post that opens with something like "Unlocking the full potential of AI-powered solutions is paramount for brands seeking to amplify their social media presence."
+Most people stop reading right there.
 You probably would too.

-The post was written by AI.
-Not because I ran it through a detector - because it sounded like every other AI-generated post on the internet.
+You can tell it was written by AI.
+Not because you ran it through a detector - because it sounds like every other AI-generated post on the internet.
 No personality.
 No edge.
 No reason to follow that person instead of the ten thousand others posting the same thing.

 This is the core problem with AI content generation in 2026.
 The tools are powerful enough to write anything, but they default to writing nothing memorable.
 And it's becoming a real problem: 52% of social media users worry about brands posting AI-generated content without disclosure, and over 30% of consumers say they're less likely to buy from brands using generic AI advertising.